jonfunk21/ml-container-demo/README.md

 # Machine Learning with Apptainers: A Practical Example

 This repository demonstrates how to use Apptainers (formerly Singularity) to manage different machine learning environments.
 We'll implement and train a Variational Autoencoder (VAE) using both Keras (TensorFlow) and PyTorch frameworks, showcasing how Apptainers can help manage dependencies and ensure reproducibility.
+I personally found this to be extremely useful in computational protein engineering projects in which you might rely on multiple different pre-trained machine learning algorithms.

 ## Background

 ### What are Containers?
 Containers are like pre-configured, self-contained environments that package up code and all its dependencies.
 They ensure that your application runs the same way regardless of where it's deployed.
 Think of them as shipping containers for software - they keep everything needed to run your application together and isolated from the host system.
+Unlike Python virtual environments or conda environments, which only manage Python packages and dependencies, containers encapsulate the entire runtime environment including system libraries, binaries, and even the operating system itself, making them more portable and ensuring complete reproducibility across different machines and platforms.

 ### Why Apptainer (formerly Singularity)?
 Apptainer is a container platform specifically designed for high-performance computing and scientific workloads.
 It has several advantages over other container solutions: